-Yes, yeah.
-So this, this is what we call the heartbeat tools.
-And over the years, I've been collecting little things that you could do in the moment when you're struggling.
-The open posture is what we did if you're going into an interview or something or going into a meeting that you need to actually not be reactive.
-Keep your posture open.
-So that's that's the classic one is in these are mine particularly.
-But these are the ones I found over the my lifetime ones that I use.
-By the way, also these are, these are not going.
-So when we when we are in the emotional response, were usually triggered into becoming emotional, there's something going to trigger a stimulus is going to trigger the response.
-And and it's usually very consistent every time we experienced that trigger word is going to have that emotional response we that's a pattern, we usually learn it when we're little.
-And it's the the heart speak tools does not soften triggers, the heart speak process will.
-But the heart speak tools are certainly useful if you're struggling in the moment to feel better.
-So I'm open posture, we spoke about belly breathing in yogic and meditative communities, meditation communities, we know that belly breathing will drop us out of sympathetic response into a more of a parasympathetic response.
-So it calms our sympathetic nervous system down that's well established.
-And it's something that you can just do even though and not and you don't even you know, people don't even have to know you're doing this, they're barely breathing to feel better.
+All right.
+So open posture.
+We spoke about belly breathing in vogic and meditative communities. meditation communities, we know that belly breathing will drop us out of sympathetic response into a more of a parasympathetic response.
+So it calms our sympathetic nervous system down, that's well established.
+And it's something that you can just do even though you're not, you don't even you know, people don't even have to know you're doing this.
+They're barely breathing to feel better.
 And simply putting a true smile on your face will actually lift your mood.
 However, there is a caveat to this.
 A false there is research to also show that a false smile will depress your mood, it will, it will worsen things.
-So a true smile, you actually have to smile with your whole face your eyes, just light your face up.
-And it actually takes practice, it's not it's probably the hardest one to actually do effectively.
-All right, we can go back to the list.
-I'm feeling curious is a feeling if if, for example, I give this one to people that have had, like they get really stressed out if their boyfriends don't text them back straight away.
-You know what, instead of running that pattern of like, ah, just feel curious.
+So a true smile, you actually have to smile with your whole face, your eyes, just light your face up.
+It's actually takes practice it's not it's probably the hardest one to actually do effectively.
+Alright, we can go back to the list.
+I'm feeling curious is is a feeling if, for example, I give this one to people that have had, like, they get really stressed out if their boyfriends don't text them back straight away.
+You know, what, instead of running that pattern of like, ah, just feel curious.
 I wonder and it's just a feeling.
-I wonder I'm firmly patting your torso and limbs is the next one.
+I wonder.
+I'm firmly padding your torso and limbs is the next one.
 And what that will do is it's it'll just bring you back into the present moment.
 So if you're feeling out of sorts, if you're feeling a bit panicky, just start patting yourself.
-That brings you back to the present because when we're anxious we're usually worried about the future for depressed we're usually worried about the past.
-So you can bring yourself back to present Okay, and then the yawning of changes your state the next to imagine yourself 10 feet tall and your invisibility cloak I give to kids who are bullied this these are amazing, energetic ways to help kids in your in your community that are feeling are bullied.
-The other to ask yourself, Am I safe right now?
-Just the question.
-Am I safe right now safe right now my safe right now.
+That brings you back to the present because when we're anxious we're usually worried about the future if we're depressed we usually worried about the past.
+So you can bring yourself back to present.
+Okay, and then the yawning of changes your state the next to imagine yourself 10 feet tall then your invisibility cloak I give to kids who are bullied.
+This these are amazing, energetic ways to help kids in your in your community that are feeling are bullied.
+The other two, ask yourself, Am I safe right now?
+That's a good one.
+Just keep repeating that.
+You don't even have to get an answer.
+Just the guestion.
+Am I safe right now?
+Safe right now.
+Am I safe right now.
 And the last one I would love to do with people.
 We have time.

+Yeah, we have we've worked.
 We've got nine minutes left.
-So